Cabinet noir

+Nowadays, the term cabinet noir in the press regards aides to elected officials, especially around the President of France, or to candidates for elected office, who are tasked with finding sensitive information on political opponents and using that information for political purposes.

 Outside France

 By the 1700s, cryptanalysis was becoming industrialized, with teams of government cryptanalysts working together to crack the most complex monoalphabetic ciphers.
 Each European power had its own so called black chamber, a nerve centre for deciphering messages and gathering intelligence.
 The most celebrated, disciplined and efficient was the Geheime Kabinettskanzlei in Vienna.
 It operated according to a strict timetable, because it was vital that its activities should not interrupt the smooth running of the postal service.
 Letters which were supposed to be delivered to embassies in Vienna were first routed via the black chamber, arriving at 7 am.
 Secretaries melted seals, and a team of stenographers worked in parallel to make copies of the letters.
 Within three hours the letters had been resealed and returned to the central post office to be delivered to their intended destination.
 As well as supplying the emperors of Austria with vital intelligence, the Viennese black chamber sold the information it harvested to other European powers.
 In 1774, for example, an arrangement was made with Abbot Georgel, the secretary in the French embassy, who had access to a biweekly package on information for 1,000 ducats.

-Black chambers were also employed by the Dutch Republic.